Ircam-RnD/simple-freesound/README.md

 [freesound api](http://freesound.org/docs/api/).

-Its main goal is to ease the process of querying sounds from a few search terms and filters, and to download their hq mp3 previews right away.
+Its main goal is to ease the process of querying sounds from a few search terms and filters and downloading their hq mp3 previews.

 It is composed of two classes, `client/SimpleFreesound` and `server/SimpleFreesound`.